 Businesses have a legal duty to reasonably protect their visitors from foreseeable harm.
 This is why stores must warn customers or known safety hazards such as spills, slick or uneven surfaces, and other hidden dangers.
 Parking lots are no different.
-If someone is injured after tripping and falling in a parking lot, in certain circumstances, the business or property owner could be liable.
+If someone is injured after tripping and falling in a parking lot due to a dangerous condition, in certain circumstances the business or property owner could be held liable—and financially responsible.

 Property owners are required to carry liability insurance in case someone is injured on their premises.
-Oftentimes these insurance companies will be nearly impossible to get in touch with, fail to return your calls, or simply give an insultingly-low settlement offer.
-If you have sustained serious injuries, missed work, or suffered other monetary losses, this amount likely won’t cover but a fraction of your true losses.
+Oftentimes these insurance companies will be nearly impossible to get in touch with in order to file a claim, will fail to return your calls, or may simply refuse to negotiate or even take your claim seriously.
+If you have sustained serious injuries, missed work, or suffered other monetary losses, it’s in your best interests to speak to an attorney about your options.